Are fintechs like Afterpay looking at the bigger picture?

 Is credit regulation enough to protect vulnerable consumers?

-Others in the sector predict problems whatever happens with regulation, issues will remain.
+Others in the sector predict that whatever happens with regulation, issues will remain.
 Corinne Proske is general manager for retail and online at Good Shepherd Microfinance, a not-for-profit organisation which aims to provide fair and affordable finance for vulnerable Australians, particularly women and families.
 Proske says that whether these products are classed as credit products or not there's a much bigger issue at play here: some of these products are targeting the financially vulnerable and excluded.

 "What we've seen in our data is it's primarily young women who are taking up these buy now, pay later services," Proske told Finder, saying the adoption rates are not sustainable.
 "We saw one lady with 200 individual transactions in 90 days.
 That is a phenomenal rate of usage.
 We've even seen women rolling them into loans because they can't manage the repayments anymore."